robomap/Integration-PuntoFA-Hanger-Sorter/README.md

 - Test the API Integration by using Postman.
 - Developing the API integration and do some tests.
 - Test the network usage when downloading data from the PLC.

+## Build
+Once the software code is ready, will be exported in a .jar file and next translated to a .exe file.
+Afterwars, will be added as a service on the customer pc.

 ## Copyright
 Robomap Technologies 2023 © Copyritght .